seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 - add a handler to a promise
 - once promise is resolved process the response

-So, this logic can be extracted to a class.
+So, this logic can be extracted to a class, thus we can easily request many URLs and add the same response handler for them.
 Let's create a wrapper over the `Browser`.

 Create a class called `Scraper` with the following content: